computer-communication-security-club/ctf-night/README.md

-# CTF Night
+# CTF Night🚩

 This repository lists most of the challenges used in the CTF Night, as well as most of the infrastructure that can be used to run them.
+To enhance our CTF events and practice sessions, anyone can submit challenges to add to our open-source CTF challenge pool.
+These challenges will be featured on the https://ctf.ccs-security.club website.

 - [Vol.1](https://github.com/computer-communication-security-club/ctf-night/tree/vol1)
 - [Vol.2](https://github.com/computer-communication-security-club/ctf-night/tree/vol2)